oevkaya/datafest_UoE_25/content/resources.md

 - GitLab: https://about.gitlab.com

-- *Happy Git with R*: https://happygitwithr.com/
+- Happy Git with R: https://happygitwithr.com/

 For the installation of related tools, you can follow the instructions available for [R and RStudio](https://uoe-ids.netlify.app/troubleshoot/setup/rstudio/) for [Github](https://uoe-ids.netlify.app/troubleshoot/setup/github/).